Vector-borne diseases (VBDs) account for 16 % of the estimated global burden of communicable diseases

 The ultimate goal is to prevent the transmission of vector-borne diseases such as malaria, dengue, Japanese encephalitis, leishmaniasis, schistosomiasis and Chagas disease.

-The World Health Organization (WHO) has established a Vector Control Advisory Group (VCAG) on New Tools to serve as an advisory body to WHO on new forms of vector control for malaria and other vector-borne diseases.
+The World Health Organization (WHO) Vector Control Advisory Group (VCAG) on new tools serves as an advisory body to WHO on new forms of vector control for malaria and other vector-borne diseases.
+This advisory group was jointly established by the Global Malaria Programme and the Department of Control of Neglected Tropical Diseases.

 Dengue is fast emerging pandemic-prone viral disease in many parts of the world